gnss-sdr/geniuss-place/_sp-blocks/08-acquisition.md

 ![CAF]({{ "/assets/images/caf.png" | relative_url }}){:width="600px"}{: .align-center .invert-colors}
 _GLRT statistic for Parallel Code Phase Search acquisition algorithm for a configuration of $$ f_{IN} = 4 $$ Msps, a frequency span of $$ \pm 5 $$ kHz with
-steps of $$ 250 $$ Hz, and using the E1B sinBOC local replica for Galileo’s IOV satellite PRN 11[^Fernandez12]._
+steps of $$ 250 $$ Hz, and using the E1B sinBOC local replica for Galileo's IOV satellite PRN 11[^Fernandez12]._
 {: style="text-align: center;"}